 Io Sostengo San Petronio

-The Basilica of San Petronio, an independent monument that doesn’t belong to either the Curia or the City of Bologna, required some internal and external restoration work.
+The Basilica of San Petronio, an independent monument that belong to neither the Curia nor the Municipality of Bologna, required some internal and external restoration work.

 The project “I Support San Petronio” was born with the goal of completing these works, spearheading a fundraising campaign that lasted 12 months (January 2016 – January 2017) and aimed towards the restoration of the central nave, the sidewalls, some of the 22 chapels, and the front of the apse facing Piazza Galvani.